prabhatrastogik/GridSearch_TitanicData/README.md

 # Solution has Grid Search implemented with competitive performance of RF, GBM, SVC etc.

-> Model development is significantly more about iteration than pfilosophy -Lazy Programmer
+> Model development is significantly more about iteration than philosophy
+> -Lazy Programmer